The web design industry takes care of job #1 — making beautiful websites that are unique and special. Web designers have the brand thing down.

 Web designers create the website, and then the marketers drive traffic to it –There’s not much overlap between the two functions if any at all.

-I’ve come to the conclusion that nobody is to blame, and also that, nobody is empowered to fix the problem.
+I’ve come to the conclusion that nobody is to blame, and also that, nobody is empowered to fix the problem on their own.